philou/philou.github.com/source/_posts/2016-07-26-is-there-any-room-for-the-not-passionate-developer.markdown

 * We tend to reinvent the wheel quite a lot (I'm looking at you, .js frameworks ...)
 * We might be meta ignoring (ignoring that we ignore) people skills that could make us all more efficient

+*EDIT 2017/01/11 Thanks for all your valuable comments, [here is a follow up](/what-happens-to-non-enthusiast-programmers-in-the-long-run/)*

 *[Chinese translation](http://www.inside.com.tw/2016/08/05/is-there-any-room-for-the-not-passionate-developer)*